What's new or changed in Dynamics 365 Talent (March 20, 2019)

 Email support for alerts

-With Platform update 24, users can create alert rules that automatically dispatch email notifications to contacts when triggered by an event.
+With Platform update 24 for Finance and Operations, users can create alert rules that automatically dispatch email notifications to contacts when triggered by an event.

 Duplicate employee check: Interface changes